kamykn/spelunker.vim/README.md

 It supports both Camel Case and Snake Case and provides a smart way to correct spelling.
 This plugin have a whitelist for each programming language (currently JS, PHP, Ruby, CSS, HTML and Vim Script).

-**NEWS: 2019/07/10**
-Added a mode to check only the displayed words.
-This mode is checking spell faster than ever when large file open.

 ## 1 Installation
 ### vim-plug
 ```